witfyl-ravped/urbit-react-cookbook/sendingmessages.md

   }
 ```

-We take a `message` and `key` as an argument, but then we need to do some extra formatting that we haven't seen yet.
+We take a `message` and `key` as arguments, but then we need to do some extra formatting that we haven't seen yet.
 Messages in Urbit are typed as `Post`s, so we import the format function `createPost` and pass it our `ship` name as well as an object with our `message` assigned to a `text` key.

 Remember that we wanted our key typed as a `string` to include as an item in a drop down menu, so now we coerce it back into a `Resource` by importing and using the `resourceFromPath()` function.

 We then create a `thread` and need one more formatting function, this time `addPost`.
-If you look at the source of this function you can see that we will need to add a `~` to our ship name which we do manually.
+If you look at the source of this function in `@urbit/api/dist/graph/lib.d.ts`, you can see that we will need to add a `~` to our ship name which we do here manually.
 Now that our `Path` is a `Resource` again we can derive our `channel` name by using `keyResource.name`, and finally we pass in our newly created `post` variable.

 ## UI

-Finally on line 542 we can look at the UI we render in order to collect this data from our user:
+Finally on line 542 we can see the UI we render in order to collect this data from our user:

 ```
     {/* Here we do the same as the channel input but for messages.
-This looks the same as chat creation since all of the formatting is done in our functions above.
+This looks the same as chat creation since all of the formatting is done in our local functions above.
     We just need to present the user with a list of channels(chats) to choose and then an input field for their message */}
     <form